JoaquinBustos3/Let-sAgree/Prompt.md

 ---

+## 🧑‍💻 Formatting & Style Conventions

+- Always follow the project's `.prettierrc` configuration for code formatting (e.g., 4 spaces for indentation, no tabs).
+- Ensure all code contributions are formatted consistently using Prettier or your editor's formatting tools.

+---

 ## 📝 Project: Let'sAgree

 **Let’sAgree** is a fast-paced, fun web app designed for couples, partners, or friends (with future group support).
 It helps users find agreement on a topic (e.g., what to eat, what to watch) through a decision-making game that combines generative AI and user interaction.